 In furtherance of the overall philosophy, goals, and objectives of the Catholic educational experience, the Diocese of Cleveland has proposed a policy that expressly prohibits the use, possession, sale, or discharge of any weapons or explosive devices in the school, on school grounds, or at school-sponsored activities.
-This policy shall apply to all students, teachers, staff members, administrators, and other personnel in the school.
+This policy shall apply to all students, teachers, staff members, administrators, other personnel in the school, and visitors to our campus.
+Per the Diocese of Cleveland, restrictions will not be loosed due to the passage and implementation of Ohio HB 99.
+Restrictions on firearms in schools will remain as strict as they were prior to the bill's passage, and teachers will not be allowed to carry firearms on campus.

 This policy includes, but is not limited to, any firearm, knife, deadly weapon, or explosive or incendiary device.
 As defined by state law, a deadly weapon is "any instrument, device, or thing capable of inflicting death, and designed or specifically adapted for use as a weapon, or possessed, carried or used as a weapon."
 (O.R.C.
 2923.11A) Firearms shall include any loaded or unloaded gun of any caliber or type.
 This prohibition also includes any pistol, rifle, or other device that uses air or gas propelled projectiles.
+Ohio's Concealed-Carry Laws and License Application (June 2022) stipulates that, under the law, a concealed handgun may not be carried in a school safety zone, with a school safety zone defined as, "a school, school building, school premises, school activity, and school bus.
+For purposes of this statute, a school includes everything up to the property boundary."